-This visit was a terrific success, our students got stuck in to everything asked of them, they gave the children in the school real care and affection.
+This visit was a terrific success and students got stuck in to everything asked of them, giving the children in the school real care and affection.
 Something that sadly many of them lack because they have been orphaned by the deadly disease HIV.

 Mr Buckingham, who lead the trip is confident that this project has now been completed, and the school will be self-sustainable.
 No doubt we shall be staying in contact and we will still be helping in some capacity.
 With Mr Buckingham retiring from school this time, he passes on his thanks to everyone who has supported the project.
 He comments, “It has been a truly humbling experience, but also one that has brought me amazing memories and wonderful relationships.”